epam/ai-dial/docs/user-guide.md

 DIAL applications can be integrated into the DIAL Core deployment.
 By doing so, these applications will be immediately available in your chat from the start.
 For examples, refer to the [dynamic setting](https://github.com/epam/ai-dial-core?tab=readme-ov-file#dynamic-settings) in DIAL Core.
 Additionally, you can register your custom and deployed applications through the [DIAL API](https://epam-rail.com/dial_api#tag/Applications/paths/~1v1~1applications~1%7BBucket%7D~1%7BApplication%20Path%7D/put) and [DIAL Chat UI](#add-custom-app).
 In such cases, the configuration of your custom applications, described in a JSON file, is saved in your blob store and accessed by DIAL Core for usage.

+> Refer to [Custom Apps Deployment](./Deployment/custom_apps_deplyment) to learn how to deploy custom apps using Helm chart and add them to DIAL Core configuration.

 ## Marketplace

 ### Overview